 A tech can access the client interface if the tech's profile is associated with a client account.

-In addition, admins can define Web Help Desk tasks (scripts) which will create certain types of tickets automatically.
+In addition, admins can define Web Help Desk tasks (scripts) that automatically create specific ticket types.

 Create a ticket through the web interface